PrestaShop/docs/src/content/1.7/modules/concepts/overrides.md

 It will be copied in `/override/classes/Product.php` during the module installation, and removed automatically on uninstall.

+{{% notice %}}

+There is an example module that overrides `Manufacturer` and adds a field to database.
+See [DemoOverrideObjectModel](https://github.com/PrestaShop/example-modules/tree/master/demooverrideobjectmodel).
+Note that **it is always recommended creating custom table and use custom ObjectModel instead of override**.

+{{% /notice %}}

 ### Overriding a controller

 In order to override the ProductController class, your file needs to be called ProductController.php and must feature a ProductController class that then extends ProductControllerCore class.